7ombie/jsii/docs/untitled.md

 JSII is short for JavaScript 2, and is normally pronounced *Jessie* (like Toy Story 2).

 JSII provides a nice, new JavaScript syntax that compiles to regular, old JavaScript syntax, minus the warts and all.

 ## Statement Grammar

 JSII has a simple, statement grammar with curly braces.

-All *formal statements* start with a *keyword*, while *informal statements* (expression statements) never contain any keywords (they are just expressions).
-This rule has a few implications:
+All *formal statements* start with a *keyword*, while *informal statements* (expression statements) never start with a keyword (they are just expressions).
+This rule has a couple of implications:

 1) Block-statements start with a keyword (they use `do { ... }`).
 2) Empty statements also start (and end) with a keyword (they use `pass`).
-3) Because `yield` is a keyword (used to begin yield-statements and yield-from-statements), JSII has a *trade-operator* for yield-expressions.
-See the section Yielding & Trading for more information.

 Note: JSII does not have (and will never have) a do-while statement.

 Note: Per Item 1, destructuring assignments do not require parenthesis.
 For example, this is a legal expression (and therefore, a valid informal statement, when on its own line):

 	{x, y, z} = object

 JSII also supports unless-branches and until-loops (the inverse of if-blocks and while-loops, respectively), though unless-blocks do not support else-clauses.

 ## Statement Termination

 Automatic Semicolon Insertion (ASI) has been replaced with significant newlines.
 The logic is explained elsewhere, but it basically just works.

 The language does not use semicolons.
 However, you can still have more than one statement on the same line (using commas to separate them instead).
 You can also join two or more lines to form a longer logical line with an explicit *continuation indicator*.

 ## Paren-Free Mode

 JSII implements a variation of Eich's *paren-free mode*, without requiring braces around every block.

 Predicates never require parens.
 The following statements are legal: